JM-Lemmi/numberplate-db-backend/Readme.md

 - GET numberplates/bycountry/:country-id
 - GET numberplates/search/:query

-- GET meet/:id
-- GET meet/:id/image
+- GET meet/:uuid
-- POST meet/:id
+- GET meet/:uuid/image will get the image directly. alias to GET image/:uuid
-- POST meet/:id/image
+- POST meet/:uuid
+- POST meet/:uuid/image will upload with the correct uuid.
+Alias to POST image/:uuid
-- GET meet/:id/distancetohome this will return the distance from its home city/country in km
+- GET meet/:uuid/distancetohome this will return the distance from its home city/country in km

+- GET image/:uuid
+- POST image/:uuid

 I also want to be able to receive some stats.
 Don't know how to do this yet.